Complex and Adaptive Dynamical Systems: A Primer: Further Reading

-The interested reader might want to take a look at Kauffman's (1969) seminal work on random boolean networks, or to study his book (Kauffman, 1993).
-For a review on boolean networks please consult Aldana, Coppersmith and Kadanoff (2003) and the corresponding chapter by B.~Drossel in Schuster (2008).
+\looseness1 The interested reader may want to take a look at Kauffman's (1969) seminal work on random boolean networks, or to study his book (Kauffman, 1993).
+For reviews on boolean networks please consult Aldana, Coppersmith and Kadanoff (2003) and the corresponding chapter by B.~Drossel in Schuster (2008).

-Examples of additional applications of boolean network theory regard the modeling of neural networks (Wang, Pichler \& Ross, 1990) and of evolution (Bornholdt \& Sneppen, 1998).
-Some further interesting original literature regards the connection of Kauffman nets with percolation theory (Lam, 1988), as well as the exact solution of the Kauffman net with connectivity one (Flyvbjerg \& Kjaer, 1988), numerical studies of the Kauffman net (Flyvbjerg, 1989; Kauffman, 1969 \& 1990; Bastolla \& Parisi, 1998) as well as the modeling of the yeast reproduction cycle by boolean networks (Li {\it et al.}, 2004).
+Examples of additional applications of boolean network theory regarding the modeling of neural networks (Wang et al., 1990) and of evolution (Bornholdt and Sneppen, 1998) are also recommended.
+Some further interesting original literature concerns the connection of Kauffman nets with percolation theory (Lam, 1988), as well as the exact solution of the Kauffman net with connectivity one (Flyvbjerg and Kjaer, 1988), numerical studies of the Kauffman net (Flyvbjerg, 1989; Kauffman, 1969, 1990; Bastolla and Parisi, 1998), as well as the modeling of the yeast reproduction cycle by boolean networks (Li et al., 2004).

-Some of the new developments concern the stability of the Kauffman net (Bilke \& Sjunnesson, 2001) and the number of attractors (Samuelsson \& Troein, 2003) and applications to time encoding by the cyclic attractors (Huerta \& Rabinovich, 2004) and nonlinear signal amplification close to criticality (Kinouchi \& Copelli, 2006).
+Some of the new developments concern the stability of the Kauffman net (Bilke and Sjunnesson, 2001) and the number of attractors (Samuelsson and Troein, 2003) and applications to time encoding by the cyclic attractors (Huerta and Rabinovich, 2004) and nonlinear signal amplification close to criticality (Kinouchi and Copelli, 2006).

-\baselineskip=15pt \begin{list}{}{\leftmargin=2em \itemindent=-\leftmargin \itemsep=3pt \parsep=0pt }
+{\baselineskip=15pt \begin{list}{}{\leftmargin=2em \itemindent=-\leftmargin \itemsep=3pt \parsep=0pt }

-\bookref{Aldana-Gonzalez, M., Susan Coppersmith, S. and Kadanoff, L.P.} {2003}{Boolean Dynamics with Random Couplings}{in {\sl ``In Perspectives and Problems in Nonlinear Science.
-A celebratory volume in honor of Lawrence Sirovich''.} Springer Applied Mathematical Sciences Series.
-E.~Kaplan, J.E.~Marsden, K.R.~Sreenivasan Eds., 23-89.}

-\refer{Aldana-Gonzalez, M. and Cluzel, P.}{2003} {A natural class of robust networks} {Proceedings of the National Academy of Sciences}{100}{8710-8714}
+\refer{Aldana-Gonzalez, M., Cluzel, P.}{2003} {A natural class of robust networks.} {Proceedings of the National Academy of Sciences}{100}{8710--8714}